dhananjay1405/tally-database-loader/README.md

 | loadmethod | **insert**: loads rows in database tables using SQL query with multiple rows.
 This is most compatible method which works everywhere (Compatibility: **High** / Performance: **Slow** ) <br> **file**: loads rows in database table using file based loading method.
 This method works only when database server and utility is running on same machine.
 So this method is not compatible with Cloud databases (Compatibility: **Low** / Performance: **Fast** ) |

 Kindly override configurations, as per respective Database Server setup

+**Note**: *Utility supports SQL Server connection via TCP/IP port only.
+This option is disabled by default, which needs to be enabled.
+Kindly refer FAQ where it has been elaborated in detail along with screenshots*
+ (applicable for Microsoft SQL Server only)

 <br>